|Ancienne Gare||Self Catering||Saturday||2||4||1|

-Excellent aquarium situated on the main road approaching St Malo.
-10 minutes drive
+Excellent aquarium situated on the main road approaching St Malo a 10 minute drive.

 The beaches are magnificent golden sand and with St Briac having a 'mini peninsular' there are 8 wonderful beaches easily accessible, within walking distance and with rock-pools too at some of them.